-How to unsend an email on the top 3: Gmail, Outlook, and Yahoo
+How to unsend an email on Gmail, Outlook, or Yahoo

 Accidentally pressed send?
 Find out if, when, and how to unsend an email on Gmail, Outlook, and Yahoo.